jl455/woocommerce-cardconnect/readme.txt

 For further info or support, contact your CardConnect representative.

+= Does this support the WooCommerce Subscriptions extension? =

+Yes, we support both v2.x of the Subscriptions extension as well as the older v1.5.x .
+We highly recommend that you use v2.x for best results.

 == Changelog ==
+= 2.0.0 =
+* Major release to fully support the WooCommerce Subscriptions 2.x extension plugin for the WooCommerce store.

+= 1.0.5 =
+* Fix: Issue with error messages covering Card Connect fields.

+= 1.0.4 =
+* We now check that your server has the required ports open to allow communication with the CardConnect servers.
+You'll see this information at the bottom of your (wp-admin > WooCommerce > Settings > Checkout > CardConnect) settings screen in the section titled 'Warnings/Messages'.
+Refresh this page to re-perform the check.

 = 1.0.3 =
 * Minor CardConnect API update